eolach/rxitstudy/README.md

 The following files are interesting:

 * angular_django_cors - The Django project and main settings file
-* microblog - An app within the project, containing the Django Rest Framework views and URL routing
+* rxit-app - An app within the project, containing the Django Rest Framework views and URL routing
 * static/ng-demo - The Angular app source code lives here
 * static/dist - The compiled Angular app is here